 Drinking With Gloves On. . .

-We who work in Greek Life have mastered the art of policy and safety resources.
+Fraternity leaders and professionals specialize in policy and safety resources.
 We roll our eyes when students suggest that fraternities are "social organizations."
-We lay out the rules, we prosecute the offenders, and our standard for a "good party” has been reduced to, “no one died.”
-None of this affects how we socialize with other professionals, but students are rarely present to call our bluff in those moments.
+We lay out rules, we prosecute the offenders, and our standard for a "good party" is, "No one died!"
+Of course, none of this affects how Greek Life professionals socialize with one another at professional conferences.
+There is a lot of alcohol and even some predatory behavior, but students are rarely present to call our bluff in those moments.

-Somewhere along the line, we labeled "party" the same way we label "rush" or "pledge.”
-Using the word marks you as a human treasonous to the almighty and noble cause of frat life.
-Parties are a problem to be dealt with – something we seek to amputate from the fraternity experience.
-Our “solutions” lack creativity, except for the occasional gif in an Alcohol Skills Training Program (ASTP) slide deck.
+Somewhere along the line, fraternity leaders labeled "party" the same way they label "rush" or "pledge."
+To use the word marks you as a traitor to the almighty and noble cause of frat life.
+Parties are a problem to be dealt with.
+They are something we seek to amputate from the fraternity experience.
+As a result, our solutions lack creativity (except for the occasional gif in an Alcohol Skills Training Program slide deck).

 Balancing Two Extremes

 Alumni want parties to be "wild" again, and so students up the ante to create something "epic."
-They seek affirmation of their coolness by recording it and sharing those recordings with the usual outlets: TFM, Barstool, etc.
+They share recordings of their wildness with outlets like Total Frat Move or Barstool, hoping to get a stamp of approved epicness.

-Professionals offer nothing but rules and threats, and so students work overtime to cover their tracks.
+On the other hand, fraternity leaders and higher education professionals offer little more than rules and threats, and so students work overtime to cover their tracks.
 The combination of alumni and professional desires is an obvious recipe for disaster.
 That disaster is playing out in real-time all over the news.